estuary/flow/site/docs/reference/Connectors/capture-connectors/github.md

 OAuth is recommended for simplicity in the Flow web app;
 the access token method is the only supported method using the command line.

-### Using OAuth2 to authenticate with Google in the Flow web app
+### Using OAuth2 to authenticate with GitHub in the Flow web app

 * A GitHub user account with access to the repositories of interest, and which is a member of organizations of interest.